NeoChen1024/Spectrum-Saver/README.md

 # Spectrum Saver

-A set of program for logging RSSI data from tinySA & render the logs into spectrogram
+A set of program for logging spectrum from tinySA / tinySA Ultra & render the logs into spectrogram

 **WARNING: It's still WIP, code quality is eye-burning.**